herbsjs/suma/README.md

 `propName` (string) - Name of the validation rule returned on error - *this is optional, see below example of usage*

-`validation` (function: boolean) - Function that will be called with value argument
+`validation` (function: boolean) - Function that will be called with value argument *this is optional, see below example of usage*

 ```javascript